9 Ways Your Website Is Killing Your Business

 It can depend on your audience and needs.
 It's easier to start by identifying what makes a bad website.

-I see websites as a three-legged stool; the whole thing will collapse if one leg is weak or missing.
-Your website's legs consist of its technical infrastructure, your content, and the design.
+I view websites as a three-legged stool; the whole thing will collapse if any one of its legs is weak or missing.
+Your website's legs consist of its technical infrastructure, content, and design.

 I've identified three major problems for each leg.
 I'll expand on each in future blog posts, but for now, the nine pitfalls every website should avoid include: